NexiumResearch

 Pronounced - KRAW-nik

-A term that refers to disorders that last a long time, often years; A chronic condition is one lasting 3 months or more, by the definition of the U.S. National Center for Health Statistics.
+Chronic is a term that refers to disorders that last a long time, often years.
+A chronic condition is one lasting 3 months or more, by the definition of the U.S. National Center for Health Statistics.

 Cirrhosis